Category Archives: Depression

 Later in my childhood, I would discover my older brother’s (I suppose) hidden stash of pornographic magazines.
 [We didn’t have internet pornography in those days, and this sort of perusing seemed an expected coming-of-age pastime.]
 Page after page of naked or scantily clothed women in sexually provocative poses.
 Even as a pre-teen, it drew me in, even though it felt dirty and shameful.
 I don’t think I understood the power of taking such images into my brain.
 It is what pornography does and why it is so toxic.

-[Could this sort of pornography be a launch-pad for girls who, seeing those images, become sexually aroused, then thinking she might be same-sex attracted?
+[Could this sort of pornography be a launch-pad for girls who, seeing those images, become sexually aroused, then thinking they might be same-sex attracted?
 Especially if it happened today in our current culture…I wonder.]

 Being exposed to pornography as a child isn’t abuse, of course, but it forces an unhealthy peering into an adult world.
 I wish I hadn’t stumbled on it and hope parents take seriously the availability of porn on the internet.
 OK…done with that topic.